A few years after Roborock launched their first product, the S5, they now finally have an upgrade – the S5 Max.

 This is the first hybrid mop and vacuum I’ve tested that works as advertised.
 The electronic water tank is exponentially better than the gravity tanks that the Roborock S5 and S6 utilize and doesn’t leave streaks.

 The tests I did show how well this vacuum mops and picks up dirt.
 It scored highly in surface pick-up tests and, surprisingly, great with cleaning embedded coffee grounds on the medium-pile carpet.

 The upgrades with the navigation make it more efficient and give consumers more options in terms of blocking areas that the robot should not mop, or it shouldn’t go.

 One gripe I have is the lack of an extra pad or side brush.
 For the premium price, it should at least come with an extra of any of these two items.

 The Verdict: This Robot is the Best Robot Vacuum/Mop Hybrid I’ve Tested

 At first, I was skeptical about whether the upgrades in the S5 Max will make a difference in how it mops, but the new electronic water tank proved that it could handle wet spills and dry stains.

 It’s not perfect, but the upgrades make it more practical to use on dried stains without leaving puddles of streaks.

 The cleaning performance is also excellent with surface and embedded dirt.
 So it brings a lot of versatility to the tables for homes that need a robot that can vacuum and mop with efficiency.

-5 Reasons you should buy the Roborock S5 Max
+5 Reasons you should consider the Roborock S5 Max

 - Excellent mopping capabilities: Tests show that the S5 Max is a very capable robot mop that can clean wet and dry stains.

 - Doesn’t leave wet streaks: The electronically controlled water tank does a superb job at keeping the pad damp enough to mop out stains without leaving the floors soaking wet.